numba/llvmlite/README.md

 ### Unix requirements

-You must have a LLVM build (libraries and header files) available somewhere.
+You must have a LLVM 3.5 build (libraries and header files) available somewhere.
 If it is not installed in a standard location, you may have to tweak the build script.
-Under Ubuntu, you can install `llvm-3.5-dev`, but currently only from a Debian repository ([see how](http://askubuntu.com/questions/116257/adding-debian-sid-as-package-repository)).
+Under Ubuntu, you can install `llvm-3.5-dev`, but currently only from a Debian 'unstable' repository ([see how and understand the risk of mixing Debian and Ubuntu](http://askubuntu.com/questions/116257/adding-debian-sid-as-package-repository)).

 ### Windows requirements